jgujerry/python-web-examples/README.md

 Hope these examples can get you inspired and started with Python web development easier!

-*More Python web examples are coming on the way ...
-Happy coding!*
+*More Python web examples are coming on the way ...*

+Happy coding!

 ## Contribution

 Any contribution to create or improve the Python web examples is welcome!

-Starter example naming is in lower case with pattern
+All examples are named in lower case with pattern like this:

 ```
 {framework}-{highlight}
 ```

 Please see naming patterns above as examples.